jtdaugherty/dbmigrations/README.md

 Getting started
 ---------------

+To get started, install the right database-specific dbmigrations package for your database.
+Current options are:

+ * `dbmigrations-postgresql`
+ * `dbmigrations-mysql`
+ * `dbmigrations-sqlite`

-Users should probably not use this package directly but rather install and use the database-specific package, like dbmigrations-postgresql, dbmigrations-mysql or dbmigrations-sqlite.
-These packages include backend-specific variants of the "moo" management program ("moo-postgresql", "moo-mysql", and "moo-sqlite" respectively).
+Each package provides a variant of the "moo" management program ("moo-postgresql", "moo-mysql", and "moo-sqlite" respectively) to be used to manage your database schema.
 See MOO.TXT for details on how to use these tools to manage your database migrations.

 Submitting patches
 ------------------